ujkuo/ujkuo.github.io/content/course/taosian.md

 I was honored to be able to enter the world of Taoism and Zhuang Zhou under the teaching of one of my favorite college teachers - [Professor Lu Guizhen](http://www.cl.ntu.edu.tw/web/team/team_in.jsp?fp_id=FP1599316223516).

-I believe that having your own thinking system is extremely important for doing research.
+I believe that having our own thinking system is extremely important for doing research.
 A researcher is very likely to lose himself and lose confidence in the face of a highly uncertain research process if he does not have a firm belief.
   Even if you are not a researcher, it is extremely important to have a way to face frustration and joy in life's ups and downs.